databricks/terraform-provider-databricks/docs/resources/permission_assignment.md

   * `"USER"` - Can access the workspace with basic privileges.
   * `"ADMIN"` - Can access the workspace and has workspace admin privileges to manage users and groups, workspace configurations, and more.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - ID of the permission assignment - same as `principal_id`.

 ## Import

 The resource `databricks_permission_assignment` can be imported using the principal id